gealit/gealit/README.md

 # Hi there! 👋

-I'm [George], a passionate engineer working in the QA department.
+I'm George, a passionate engineer working in the QA department.
 I specialize in creating testing frameworks for logic, primarily using Python.
 I'm also diving into the world of GoLang to expand my skillset.

 ## About Me